UK breakdown coverGet a quote

 There are 4 BSA M21s on the AA's heritage fleet, looked after by various AA breakdown patrols around the country.

-There is also a BSA M20 on display at the Meadowhall shopping centre near Leeds.
+There is also a BSA M20 on display at the Meadowhall shopping centre near Sheffield.